otrv4/libotr-ng/STYLE.md

 ### Language and compiler issues

 * Always compile with all the flags we have defined
-* Treat compiler warnings as errors.
+* Treat compiler warnings as errors
-* #include as little as possible.
+* #include as little as possible